 Our Dix Dam plant, once hailed as the world’s largest stone-filled dam, not only produces renewable energy, but also helps regulate water levels of Lake Herrington.

-And, we will soon add Kentucky’s largest utility-scale solar photovoltaic facility to our ranks.
-When the new solar facility is complete in 2016, more than 45,000 solar panels will occupy approximately 50 acres at the company's E.W.
+We also host Kentucky’s largest utility-scale solar photovoltaic facility.
+The solar facility, which features more than 45,000 solar panels occupies approximately 50 acres at the company's E.W.
 Brown Generating Station in Mercer County.

 The panels are positioned to optimize the available sunlight for producing energy.
 The site is projected to produce its full potential, up to 10 megawatts of energy, approximately 400 hours annually (4.5 percent of the year).
 Considering all available hours of sunlight, the panels are projected to produce 19,000 megawatt hours of energy, enough to provide energy to 1,500 homes based on a usage of 1,000 kilowatt hours per month.